 The number of arcs between two nodes in a metro system for the introduced new coefficients (g, b, r, a, u) is the number of routes.
-For example, if three metro lines pass two nodes with coefficients $\beta, \gamma, \eta, \rho$ , the value for the number of multiple links is "2", while for the new coefficients is taken "3".
+For example, if three metro lines pass two nodes with coefficients β , γ , η , ρ , the value for the number of multiple links is "2", while for the new coefficients is taken "3".
 This specificity gives an idea of the intensity of routes between two nodes (stations) in a metro network.
-These new coefficients are always different from those from the Graph Theory where the number of multiple arcs between two nodes is more than two.
+These new coefficients are always different from those from the graph theory where the number of multiple arcs between two nodes is more than two.

 The coefficient "g" considers the degree of connectivity of the routes between nodes in a metro network.
-The value of this ratio is from 0 to 1.
+The value of this ratio for studying metro networks is from 0 to 1.

-The values of the coefficient '' b "in the research are in the range between 0,5 and 2,58.
+The values of the coefficient' b "in the research are in the range between 0,5 and 2,58.
 The largest value has the Oslo's metro network.
 It has a large number of metro lines (routes) in an arc.

-When the values of 'g' and 'b' are higher, then the network has more than two routes.
+When the values of "g" and "b" are higher, then the network has more than two routes.
 Such are the networks of Brussels, Budapest, London, Oslo, Prague.
 The most intense of routes is the metro network of Oslo.